yadavmrityunjay/ai-agent-skill/jira-ticket-report/README.md

 Example prompts:

 - `[$jira-ticket-report] Fetch ABC-123 and ABC-456`
-- `[$jira-ticket-report] Fetch all CDSNET tickets assigned to me`
+- `[$jira-ticket-report] Fetch all PROJECT tickets assigned to me`
-- `[$jira-ticket-report] Fetch all CDSNET tickets assigned to me in the last year based on assignment or completion date`
+- `[$jira-ticket-report] Fetch all PROJECT tickets assigned to me in the last year based on assignment or completion date`
 - `[$jira-ticket-report] Run this JQL: project = ABC AND statusCategory != Done ORDER BY updated DESC`
 - `[$jira-ticket-report] Fetch unassigned tickets in project ABC`
 - `[$jira-ticket-report] Summarize ABC-123 with recent comments`